 (Although men's tsniyus receives less emphasis, we tachlis see that every single major talmid chacham dresses with full modesty regardless of heat & humidity, and entire religious communities of men dress with full modesty and would never even entertain the idea of appearing on the street wearing, say, shorts no matter how blistering the sun.)

-Learning Torah (and assisting others in learning Torah) is one of the most powerful forms of protection.
+Learning Torah (and assisting others in learning Torah) remains one of the most powerful forms of protection.

 Other Jewish concepts clearly provide all sorts of protection: shemirat halashon (guarding the tongue), shemirat anayim (guarding the eyes), and so on.